Liquid fuel: Gasoline

 Gasoline is the most widely used liquid fuel.
-Gasoline, as it is known in United States and Canada, or petrol virtually everywhere else, is made of hydrocarbon molecules (compounds that contain hydrogen and carbon only) forming aliphatic compounds, or chains of carbons with hydrogen atoms attached.
+Gasoline, as it is known in United States and Canada, or petrol elsewhere, is made of hydrocarbon molecules (compounds that contain hydrogen and carbon only) forming aliphatic compounds, or chains of carbons with hydrogen atoms attached.
 However, many aromatic compounds (carbon chains forming rings) such as benzene are found naturally in gasoline and cause the health risks associated with prolonged exposure to the fuel.

 Production of gasoline is achieved by distillation of crude oil.
 The desirable liquid is separated from the crude oil in refineries.
 Crude oil is extracted from the ground in several processes, the most commonly seen may be beam pumps.
 To create gasoline, petroleum must first be removed from crude oil.

 Liquid gasoline itself is not actually burned, but its fumes ignite, causing the remaining liquid to evaporate and then burn.
 Gasoline is extremely volatile and easily combusts, making any leakage potentially extremely dangerous.
 Gasoline sold in most countries carries a published octane rating.
 The octane number is an empirical measure of the resistance of gasoline to combusting prematurely, known as knocking.
 The higher the octane rating, the more resistant the fuel is to autoignition under high pressures, which allows for a higher compression ratio.
 Engines with a higher compression ratio, commonly used in race cars and high-performance regular-production automobiles, can produce more power; however, such engines require a higher octane fuel.
-Increasing the octane rating has, in the past, been achieved by adding 'anti-knock' additives such as lead-tetra-ethyl.
-Because of the environmental impact of lead additives, the octane rating is increased today by refining out the impurities that cause knocking.
+Increasing the octane rating has, in the past, been achieved by adding "anti-knock" additives such as tetra-ethyl lead (TEL or just "lead") or methyl tert-butyl ether (MTBE), but due to the environmental impacts of such additives (most notably TEL), these additives are becoming less and less common, banned by local law, and replaced by more-environmentally-friendly alternatives or more intense refinery processing.